hellmarbecker/plt-airt-2000/README.md

 ## Raspi setup notes

+- For headless setup, check https://www.raspberrypi.org/forums/viewtopic.php?t=74176.

 - Default setup for rsyslogd will try to write to console and fail, writing lots of messages to /var/log/messages.
-To fix this, see here: https://blog.dantup.com/2016/04/removing-rsyslog-spam-on-raspberry-pi-raspbian-jessie/
+To fix this, see here: https://blog.dantup.com/2016/04/removing-rsyslog-spam-on-raspberry-pi-raspbian-jessie/.

 - In /etc/ssh/sshd_config, set `PermitRootLogin no`.

-- Adding systemd service definition files for dump1090, Minifi, connect.sh.

 - Disable WiFi power saving by editing /etc/network/interfaces and adding a line to `wlan0` configuration like so: